damien-meere/full_stack_milestone/README.md

 ### Product Review

 The **Product Review** Model is utilised to harness feedback from confirmed product purchasers.
 Only those users that have completed an order (accessible via their profile) can submit a review for a product.
-Even then, they can only provide a review for a prodcut that are associated with their Order.
+Even then, they can only provide a review for a product that are associated with their Order.
 The process or creating and viewing product reviews will be details in the [Current Features](#Current-Features) section.
 The various fields within the model support this function.
 The review_id field is utilised to uniquely identify each review record within the datebase.
 The user field identifies the user that submits the review.
 This detail is used to populate the review section within the Product Detail page.

 The Product field is a foreign key and associates the review with a specific product.
 On deletion of the product in question, all associated product reviews are deleted.
 The review (Text input) and Timestamp (gathered at the time of submission - `datetime.now()`) are used to provide additional information on the Product detail page.
-The prodcut detail page will tabulate the various reviews associated with the specific Product.
+The product detail page will tabulate the various reviews associated with the specific Product.
 Finally, the ratings field is just an integer value between 0-5.
 The user can select their input within a dropdown menu with submitting their review.
 The actual rating assigned to the Product object itself is actually the average of all submitted review scores.
 On successful submission of a review, the ratings score is averaged across all reviews for that product.
 The result is saved to the original Product Object rating field, as detailed above.